Katsu-Shunsuke/Katsu_Tomato/README.md

 ## Docker Compose
-This compose file spawns 3 containers:
+This compose file spawns 5 containers (for now):
 1. ros-master
 2. dummy_camera (working on the ritsumeikan server at the moment so cannot connect zed mini cameras)
 3. stereo_matching
 4. instance_segmentation
+5. synthesis

 The following are the requirements:
 - nvidia-docker 2.0.3